 How to get a Common Law Marriage in Washington

 1. Common law marriage WA: You must ascertain if the state you are living in allows common-law marriages.
 Remember, only a few states—plus Washington D.C.—allow common-law marriages.

-3. Common law marriage WA: Secondly, you are required to prevent yourselves to the public—and family and friends—as a married couple.
+3. Common law marriage WA: Secondly, you are required to present yourselves to the public—and family and friends—as a married couple.
 Presenting yourselves as a couple can be achieved by using the same last name, filing joint tax returns, and/or referring to one another as wife or husband

-4. Common law marriage WA: Although the time constraints are not universally defined, you and your spouse must be together for a significant period of time before securing a common law marriage
+4. Common law marriage WA: Although the time constraints are not universally defined, you and your spouse must be together for a significant period of time before securing a common-law marriage

-5. Common law marriage WA: The last requirement to securing a common law marriage is that you and your spouse must intend to be married.
+5. Common law marriage WA: The last requirement of securing a common law marriage is that you and your spouse must intend to be married.
 This means that you and your spouse must go before a court of law or official and declare that you wish to be married

 Therefore, if you and your couple secure a common law marriage in another state, all jurisdictions in the U.S. must uphold the original declaration—if you travel to another state you will remain married via common law.

 Can I Receive a Common Law Marriage in Washington?

 Washington does not recognize common-law marriages; a common-law marriage WA does not exist.

 That being said, the state will recognize a pseudo common law marriage WA if you and your prospective spouse cannot receive a common-law marriage Washington.